-From April 2013, major changes are being made to benefits that could mean you receive less housing benefit.
+From April 2013, major changes were made to benefits that could mean you receive less housing benefit.
 Find out about the 'bedroom tax', the benefits cap and changes to council tax benefits.

 'Bedroom tax' from April 2013

-From April 2013, council tenants and housing association tenants will have their housing benefit entitlement reduced if the council decides their home is too big for their needs.
+From April 2013, council tenants and housing association tenants who claim housing benefit will have their housing benefit entitlement reduced if the council decides their home is too big for their needs.
 This is often called the 'bedroom tax' or 'under-occupancy rule'.

 The amount of rent you can claim housing benefit for will be reduced if you have one or more spare rooms.
 This means you will have to pay more of the rent yourself.

 The amount of rent used to calculate how much housing benefit you're entitled to (your 'eligible rent') will be cut by a fixed percentage: